What is brand monitoring?

 Competitive intelligence

 Your competitors’ brand conversations are as useful as your own.
-Monitoring their mentions, media coverage, and audience sentiment reveals where they’re underperforming, what their customers are frustrated about, and where there may be positioning gaps you can credibly fill.
+Monitoring their mentions, coverage, and audience sentiment tells you where they are underperforming, what their customers are frustrated about, and where gaps exist you can credibly fill.

 What to monitor for your brand